celeritas-project/celeritas/doc/index.rst

    \begin{abstract}

-The Celeritas project implements HEP detector physics on GPU accelerator hardware with the ultimate goal of supporting the massive computational requirements of LHC-HL upgrade.
+Celeritas is a Monte Carlo particle transport code for simulating High Energy Physics detectors on general purpose GPUs.
+Motivated by the massive computational requirements of the High Luminosity upgrade to the Large Hadron Collider, the code's initial goal is to accelerate electromagnetic physics simulations of the CMS and ATLAS detectors.

 .. raw:: latex